 3. I think our first significant link came from Eugene Volokh at the Volokh Conspiracy.
 Thank you, Professor Volokh.

-I think the first serious notice anyone took of us was Hugh Hewitt, who I heard talking about our work on the Coleman/Wellstone (and then Coleman/Mondale) Senate campaign in the fall of 2002 one night as I drove to a fundraiser at which Karen Hughes was appearing.
+I think the first serious notice anyone took of us was Hugh Hewitt, whom I heard talking about our work on the Coleman/Wellstone (and then Coleman/Mondale) Senate campaign in the fall of 2002 one night as I drove to a fundraiser at which Karen Hughes was appearing.
 I just about drove off the road when I heard Hugh talking about Power Line.
 My colleague Gene Allen had mentioned Power Line to Hugh when he was doing an in-store promotional appearance in St. Paul.
 Thank you Gene, thank you Hugh.

 The encouragement of Michelle Malkin also gave us a timely boost.
 Well before she had climbed onboard the Internet herself, we wrote and asked her to take a look at the site.
 She wrote back: “You guys have a great thing going.”
 That meant a lot to us.
 Thank you, Michelle.

 It wasn’t long before Glenn Reynolds began to find items worthy of notice on the site and to send us the horde of readers who look to InstaPundit to direct traffic.
 Thank you, Glenn.